 Position: Principal Consultant

-Project work: Bill has re-commenced his consultancy business and is seeking contract project work.
+Project work: Bill re-commenced his consultancy business in 2012 and has been undertaking a range of project work.

 Other consulting work has included Business Name ideation/re-branding and graphic design work for new business logos.

 AECOM Australia - Brisbane, Australia

 In his role in Brisbane, Bill was involved in the administration and co-ordination of the GIS & Spatial Systems

 Team, marketing and promotion of geospatial activities, project work which included spatial data management and analysis,

 cartographic mapping and presentation, and the deployment and future development of new and emerging geospatial